 Junk food, with its salty, sweet, and deep-fried allure, presses the big red pleasure button in our nervous system.
 A diet high in overly-processed foods and sugars will decrease the amount of good bacteria in our gastro-intestinal tract, throwing off the entire biome’s balance.
 This leads the bad bacteria to dictate intense cravings for foods that only further destabilize our gut.

 Such a diet can cause many problems, ranging from unintentional weight gain, bloating and gastrointestinal problems to autoimmune diseases, mood imbalances, anxiety, and depression—most of which can be traced back to inflammation.

 Low inflammation is critical not only for brain health, but for physical health in general.
 Processed meats, artificial trans fats, refined sugars, and starches are all highly inflammatory foods.
 These staple ingredients in the fast food industry affect our brain chemistry and the neurotransmitters responsible for mood regulation.

-A diet full of junk food doesn’t just lower our quality of life; it can throw off the balance of our bodily systems from the inside out.
+A diet full of junk food lowers our quality of life.
+It throws off the balance of our bodily systems from the inside out.

 For both health and happiness, choose beneficial fats like avocados and nuts, fibrous prebiotic fruits and veggies, and fermented foods like sauerkraut and kimchi.
-Indulgences here and there are normal, and we shouldn’t berate ourselves for them.
-But we should keep in mind that the gut is the brain’s co-pilot, and that the quality of its functioning is heavily informed by the quality of food we give it.
+We all like to indulge here and there.
+We shouldn’t berate ourselves for them.
+But we should keep in mind that the gut is the brain’s co-pilot.
+The quality of its functioning is heavily informed by the quality of food we give it.